-A key aspect of personalized annotation is correctly connecting the annotation to loss-of-function events, polymorphic (pseudogenes present in most individuals in the population but functioning genes in some) and unitary pseudogenes.
+A key aspect of personalized annotation is correctly connecting the annotation to loss-of-function events, polymorphic and unitary pseudogenes.
 We have explored in detail their implications for the reference annotation \cite{21205862} and observed that in general, LOF events and polymorphic pseudogenes are just different versions of the same event, mostly depending on the major allele frequency.

-Specifically for LOF variants, we have developed a tool - Variant Annotation Tool (VAT) \cite{22743228} - to catalogue loss-of-function events.
-It enables variant annotation with respect to a reference genome and a gene annotation model.
-VAT can identify pseudogenization events such as premature STOPs and polymorphic pseudogenes.

 We characterized putative LOF events in individuals from 26 different populations using the 1000 Genomes Phase 3 data.\cite{26432245}.
 Some LOFs may impact only one individual, resulting in the inactivation of an essential gene and leading to disease, while other LOFs can become fixed in the population as nonfunctional relics through pseudogenization.
 We also surveyed the impact of LOFs on personal annotation\cite{21205862} and found that LOFs variants that introduce premature STOPs resulting in a gene truncation in the reference genome can lead to an incorrect annotation of the gene.
 This highlights the importance of correct LOF identification for accurate annotation \cite{21205862}.
 To this end, we have developed a pipeline to identify unitary pseudogenes in human\cite{20210993} and explored the functional constraints faced by different species and the timescale of functional gene loss \cite{20210993}.
-These results along with fully annotated pseudogene sets are deposited in our repository at pseudogene.org.
+These results along with fully annotated pseudogene sets are deposited in our repository at pseudogene.org and at gencodegenes.org.

-Protein-coding gene annotation in the mouse strains As part of the Mouse Genomes Project, UCSC has developed gene and transcript sets for seventeen additional mouse strains.
+Protein-coding gene annotation in the mouse strains.
+As part of the Mouse Genomes Project, UCSC has developed gene and transcript sets for seventeen additional mouse strains.
 These include laboratory strains, as well as wild-type strains, such as Mus Spretus.
 To do this we worked to improve the three interrelated and interdependent problems of genome assembly, genome alignment and genome annotation, iterating on each repeatedly and progressively seeing global improvement in the three aspects.
-The result is a union gene set for Mus.
-Musculus that includes several hundred new genes (see Fix X. for an example of a substantial new gene), thousands of new isoforms and tens of thousands of novel gene haplotypes.
+The result is a union gene set for Mus Musculus that includes several hundred new genes (see Fix X. for an example of a substantial new gene), thousands of new isoforms and tens of thousands of novel gene haplotypes.
 This is leading to improvements in the existing B6 (mm10) GENCODE reference set - identifying genes that are actually polymorphic pseudogenes, finding unannotated B6 loci and identifying reference assembly errors.
 It is also providing new insights about the gene variation present across the pan-Mus species, and in conjunction with RNA-seq data, is allowing us to assess differential expression between strains using more accurate transcript sets.
 The methodological component of this work has resulted in a new, general purpose Clade Genomics Toolkit.
 This toolkit provides a range of tools that together provide a pipeline to simultaneously and consistently comparatively annotate many genomes, leveraging existing high quality annotations and RNA-Seq data.
 UCSC has now applied this toolkit to both mouse and primate genomes.